 Therefore, it’s often recommended that you drink eight glasses of water per day.

-You can make detox water at home in lots of different ways, using any combination of fruits, vegetables and herbs that you like.
+You can make detox water at home in lots of different ways.
+You can use any combination of fruits, vegetables, and herbs that you like.

 Because it’s made by infusing flavor, rather than juicing or blending, detox water contains very few calories.
 That makes it a popular drink for detox regimens like the “lemon detox” or “master cleanse.”

-Detox water is also often recommended in weight loss plans, especially in place of high-sugar drinks like sugary soda and fruit juice.
+Detox water is also often recommended in weight loss plans, especially in place of high sugar drinks like soda and fruit juice.

 If you’re in a hurry, crushing or bruising your fruit and herbs before using them can help release the flavors more quickly.

 Here are some popular detox water recipe combinations:

 - cucumber and mint